Rexcrazy804/Zaphkiel/README.md

 ## What have you done?
-Initially, I have ditched home-manager for wrapping programs myself.
+Initially, I had ditched home-manager for wrapping programs myself.

 This worked quite well in my favour, except for the following grievances:
 - Nushell was bugging the heck out inconsistently for remote sessions (ssh)